ATaylorAerospace/ATaylorAerospace/README.md

 **🤖** Am fine tuning Mistral 7b & LLaVA models with the QLoRA & Quantization methods, for Multimodal and Computer Vision use cases.

-**👨🏽‍💻** Using GPT-4 and Google Vertex AI / Gemini LLM's, LangChain / LangSmith, and Weaviate vector stores, am creating Generative AI Applications for Medical Question Answering and Aerospace Domains
+**👨🏽‍💻** Using GPT-4 and Google Vertex AI / Gemini LLM's, LangChain / LangSmith, and Weaviate vector stores, am creating Generative AI Applications for Medical Question Answering and Aerospace domains.

-**✨** I’m currently working on Data projects utilizing DBT, Big Query and Lightdash amongst other modern data stack tools
+**✨** I’m currently working on Data projects utilizing DBT, Big Query and Looker amongst other modern data stack tools

 **🚀** I’m always ready to chat about the Commercial Space Industry - Ion Propulsion and AgriTech